scharlau/Story_Generator/README.md

     gem 'faker'

-You now need to run bundler again so that Faker is included in your application.
+You now need to run bundler so that Faker is included in your application.
 Use this command:

     bundle install

 If you are using Rails 6, then you also need to run this command: 'Yarn install - - check-files' in order to pull together other components that are required by Rails.

-Now, create a new controller with this command:
+Now create a new controller with this command:

     rails generate controller story index